Azure-Samples/openhack-production/frontend/README.md

   ![Homepage picture](docs/Images/Homepage.png)

 - **Edit view**: this is the page where you would create your lists.

   ![Edit picture](docs/Images/Edit_page.png)

 - **User view**: this page would list all list-bundles created for a signed-in user.

   ![Manage lists picture](docs/Images/Manage_lists_page.png)

 - **List view**: this page is used to view the list-bundle for a given vanity URL.

   ![View list picture](docs/Images/View_page.png)

-The frontend for this project was built with the following libraries and frameworks:
+The frontend for this project is built with the following libraries and frameworks:

 - [TypeScript](https://www.typescriptlang.org/)
 - [Vue.js](https://github.com/vuejs/vue) / [Vue CLI](https://github.com/vuejs/vue-cli)